 STUDENT FULL COURSE (self-paced for certificate and continuing education hours; no teacher), INSTRUCTOR FULL COURSE (all units plus certificate and continuing education hours), INSTRUCTOR HALF COURSE (Units 1-5), INSTRUCTOR HALF COURSE (Units 1, 6-10)

 What students will learn

-- Aid as one resource in the CAHIMS exam
+- Aid as one resource studying for the (CAHIMS)℠ exam

 - Extend the learner’s knowledge and understanding of basic foundations of healthcare information management systems and applications within their work environment